-Dance aims to develop student’s confidence, innovation, and expression in movement.
-Through the Dance curriculum, students will explore techniques of various genres, including contemporary, cultural and popular dance styles.
+Through the Dance curriculum, students will explore techniques of various genres, including contemporary and cultural dance.
 They will learn the elements of Dance and will work both individually and collaboratively to create choreography.
 In Performance tasks, they will rehearse and perform repertoire created by themselves and others.
-Dance is presented as a compulsory rotation unit in Year 7 and offered as a Year 8 elective subject with the Dance program continually growing from its inception in 2021.
+Dance is presented as a compulsory rotation unit in Year 7 and offered as a Year 8 and 9 subject with the Dance program continually growing from its inception in 2021.

 Cocurricular Dance offers opportunities for live performance in the roles of dancer and choreographer, working with specialists throughout the school year to create dynamic dance pieces for public performances.